The four seasons at Kubba Roonga in Blackheath

 Bright yellow daffodills appear and the trees gain soft, baby green leaves.

 The rhododendrons and azaleas soon join in with a must-see riot of colour that lasts until early summer.

-Spring is my favourite time of year - I spend all of spring walking around the streets with my camera,
+Spring is our favourite time of year - We spend all of spring walking around the streets with a camera,

 visiting the Rhododendron Gardens twice a week, and walking in the National Park.

 We love summer in Blackheath!
 Summer in Blackheath is cooler here than

 most other regions (usually 8-10 degrees cooler than Sydney CBD), and